Nadine White

-Nadine White (born 22 October 1992) is a British journalist.
-In March 2021 she joined The Independent as the first dedicated race correspondent in UK journalism.
+Nadine White (born 22 October 1992) is a multi-award-winning British journalist and filmmaker.
+In March 2021, she joined The Independent as the first dedicated race correspondent in UK journalism.

+White is the director of the award-winning documentary Barrel Children: The Families Windrush Left Behind, which explores the legacy of Caribbean migration to the United Kingdom.
+She is also the founder of Brixton Heights, a production company dedicated to amplifying Black British stories through media, education and cultural programming.

 Early life and education

-White was born in Brixton, London, to Jamaican parents from Trelawny Parish and Clarendon Parish.
+White was born in 1992 in London, England, growing up in Brixton with her Jamaican parents.
 She has two brothers.
 She attended south London schools before graduating from University College London, where she studied English Literature.
 She subsequently did NCTJ training at News Associates, London.

 Career

-She worked as a journalist for The Voice newspaper, the Weekly Gleaner UK, and for the HuffPost between 2018 and 2021, leading coverage around race, before joining The Independent as that newspaper's Race Correspondent.
+She worked as a journalist for The Voice newspaper, the Weekly Gleaner UK, and for the HuffPost between 2013 and 2021, leading coverage around race, before joining The Independent as that newspaper's Race Correspondent.

 In January 2021, White was accused on Twitter by UK government equalities minister Kemi Badenoch of undermining trust in the COVID-19 vaccination programme, charges that White denied.
 The accusations came after White sent emails to Badenoch's press office as part of her research for a story.

 Recognition and awards

 White's work has been shortlisted for awards including, in 2018, the Hugh Cudlipp Student Journalism Prize, and an Amnesty Media Award.
-She was also the first black reporter to be shortlisted for the Paul Foot Award, together with Emma Youle for their SPAC Nation Expose.
+She was also the first black reporter to be shortlisted for the Paul Foot Award, together with Emma Youle for their SPAC Nation expose.

-In 2020, she won a Mischief + MHP 30 To Watch: Young Journalist Awards, and also in 2020 won the inaugural Paulette Wilson Windrush Award, from the Windrush Caribbean Film Festival.
+In 2020, White won a Mischief + MHP 30 To Watch: Young Journalist Award, and also in 2020 won the inaugural Paulette Wilson Windrush Award, from the Windrush Caribbean Film Festival.

 In April 2021, White was included by Forbes magazine on their annual 30 Under 30 list of "young visionary leaders brashly reinventing business and society".
 In October 2021, she was named on BBC Radio 1Xtra Future Figures list as one of 29 individuals, groups, and organisations from across the United Kingdom who are "Making Black History Now".

-In November 2021, White was appointed as a Visiting Industry Fellow at Birmingham City University.
+In November 2021, White was appointed as a Visiting Industry Fellow at Birmingham City University. - a position she continues to hold as of April 2025.

+Documentaries

+In 2023, White made her directorial debut with Barrel Children: The Families Windrush Left Behind, a feature-length and self-produced documentary exploring the untold stories of Caribbean children who were left behind when their parents migrated to the United Kingdom during the Windrush era.
+These children – often referred to as "barrel children" after the barrels and parcels of goods sent back to them - experienced years of separation from their families.
+The film presents first-hand accounts of this experience and examines the emotional and psychological effects of long-distance parenting and fragmented families within Caribbean diaspora communities.